-This is a tough area.
+Animal allergy is a tough area.
 Pets are important as companions.
-They help develop responsibility and help express emotion.
-This is a highly emotionally charged area.
-What do you do with the pet and the pet allergic person?
-What do you do about getting a pet for a child who has other allergies?
+They help children develop responsibility and express emotion.
+What do you do with a pet that a child is allergic to?
+How can you find an appropriate pet for a child with allergies?

-The allergens are the dander - very small skin scales from the animal, not the length of the hair.
-In cats, the allergen can be found in the saliva of the animal and in rodents it is a protein in the urine.
-Hair - long or short can collect dust, pollens and spores and can also act as an irritant.
+Dander—very small skin scales from the animal—and not hair is the substance that causes allergy.
+In cats, saliva also contains the allergen.
+In rodents, protein in the urine contains the allergen.
+Animal hair, whether it’s long or short, can collect dust, pollens and spores and can also act as an irritant.

-- A particular cat may shed allergens in different amounts at different times.
+- A cat sheds allergens in different amounts at different times.

-- Cat washing was thought to work, but may make no difference
+- Bathing the cat was thought to work, but it has been found that it may in fact make no difference.

-- Removal - may take 20 weeks of regular cleaning to fully remove last traces of cat
+- Remove the allergen.
+It may take up to 20 weeks of regular cleaning to fully remove the last traces of cat allergen.

-- Is it the cat or not?
-Skin tests help to identify sensitivity and a trial of patient removal from the environment - may show that symptoms go away when the patient is at a cat-free place for a while.
+Skin tests help to identify sensitivity to cat dander.
+A trial of patient removal from the environment may show that symptoms go away when the patient is in a cat-free place for a while.

-Others: Cattle and Horse Allergens can be found in:
+Cattle and horse allergens can be found in:

 - Rug pads